induwrawithanage/Patient_Management_System/README.md

 - Node.js (v14 or higher recommended)
 - npm (comes bundled with Node.js)
 - A running database (MongoDB) configured in backend `.env`
+- Browser extention for Metamask for blockchain transactions
 ---

 ## Setup Instructions